FutureMarkRwanda/BA_Notes/PHP/PHP_Array_Functions.md

 ### Array_Replace

-**Explanation**: The `array_replace()` function replaces values in the first array with values from subsequent arrays, preserving keys.
+The `array_replace()` function replaces values in the first array with values from subsequent arrays, preserving keys.
 For associative arrays, later arrays’ values overwrite earlier ones for matching keys.

 **Example**: Replace colors in one array with another.

-**CODES**:
 ```php
 <?php
 $a1 = array("a" => "red", "b" => "green");